Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2700 Gold
 - Longsword

-**Lifeline**: If you'd take elemental damage that would down you, you first gain temporary hit points equal to ten times your proficiency bonus that lasts until the end of your turn.
+**Lifeline**: If you take elemental damage that would down you, you first gain temporary hit points equal to ten times your proficiency bonus that lasts until the end of your turn.

 You gain +1 to hit and damage rolls using this magical weapon.